 Should I wait for better technology and prices to drop further?

 Can I find an honest contractor to do my installation?

 This backgrounder is designed to give you solid, no-nonsense answers to these questions and more…the questions your readers are asking Black Platinum Solar & Electric every day.

 Meet John and Toni Black—owners of Black Platinum Solar—who have been delivering on homeowners’ dreams to go solar in the Phoenix Metropolitan Area since 2007.
-As of June 9, 2011, they have installed 60 grid-tied photovoltaic (PV) electrical systems ranging in size from 8 panels to 111 panels that have produced a total of 1.24 GWh (gigawatt hours) of solar electricity.
+As of August 2016, they have installed 220 grid-tied photovoltaic (PV) systems (ranging in size from 8 panels to 140 panels), 217 of which are microinverter systems producing a current lifetime total in excess of 2.59 Mw (mega watts) of power.
 Black Platinum Solar designs to the specific needs of each customer—factoring in budget, electrical usage requirements and the home (everything from very basic to multi-area roof designs) and its orientation on the property.
 The company uses some of the best technology available in the world today, and most specifically the Enphase Energy microinverter system.

 To help you focus on what your readers really want to know about solar energy solutions, we’ve selected topics based on actual questions prospective customers are asking Black Platinum as well as on what a Google keyword analysis shows to be the most searched words and phrases.